kartva/quine-apple/README.md

+This is an AI-generated README I wrote for the sake of having one before hackathon judging.
+Do not put much stock in this until I get around to manually writing it.
+In the meantime, the [DevPost](https://devpost.com/software/quine-apple-bad-apple-in-a-c-quine) has documentation I wrote.

 # Bad Apple Quine

 A self-replicating program (quine) that plays the Bad Apple animation in ASCII art.
 This project combines the concept of a quine with ASCII art animation playback.